 The frustrating part of Super Mario Maker is the lack of a friend level hopper.
 You’re only way to play your friends games will be to trade a level code, which allows you to add them as a followed creator, and then visit each friend’s profile to play their levels and the levels that they have starred.
 Outside of following creators there’s a 100-Mario Challenge that mixes up random levels that err on the side of frustrating more than creative.

-Once people get over making impossibly difficult gimmick levels some really creative uses of Mario mechanics show through.
+Once people get over making impossibly difficult gimmick levels that require roblox hacks to overcome, some really creative uses of Mario mechanics show through.
 Some people actually make realistic Mario levels.
 Ones that might have appeared in a Mario game at some point in the past.
 When I run into those inventive levels the true beauty of Super Mario Maker shines through.
 And I can’t get enough of that.

 I eventually came around on Forza Motorsport 5 after it came out.
 It took a little time for some tracks to release, it took a couple car packs to fill out the roster.
 But once everything was in order it was a pretty decent racer.
 Then Forza Horizon 2 came out and I never saw myself going back to 5.